JGASmits/AnanseSeurat/README.md

 The `AnanseSeurat` package takes pre-processed clustered single cell objects of scRNAseq and scATACseq or a multiome combination, and generates files for gene regulatory network (GRN) analysis.
+You canr

 ## Installation